 With this version, developed by registered dietitian Jess Cording, M.S., R.D., CDN, you can get all the comfort without compromising your health.
 Her six-ingredient soup combines seasonal squash with fiber-rich parsnips, anti-inflammatory garlic, and a discreet powerhouse ingredient: mindbodygreen organic veggies+ greens powder.
 "The barely sweet flavor of the supplement works really nicely with butternut squash and blends perfectly into soup," Cording tells mbg.

 Butternut squash is a good source of fiber, as well as antioxidants, like vitamins A, C, and beta-carotene.
 The latter gives squash its vibrant orange color and makes your skin glow, Cording explains.

-"The organic veggies+ provides nutritious sea veggies and dark leafy greens, plus prebiotics, probiotics, and digestive enzymes, along with turmeric," she says.* "It's a convenient way to sneak extra nutrition into your day to support overall wellness and cover gaps in diet when it's hard to meet your needs.*"
+"The organic veggies+ provides nutritious sea veggies and dark leafy greens, plus prebiotics, probiotics, and digestive enzymes, along with turmeric," she says.
+"It's a convenient way to sneak extra nutrients into the day to support overall well-being."*

 The soup is delicious as a side, next to a fall salad, protein source, or grilled cheese sandwich (double the cozy).
 To make it more of a meal, she recommends topping it with roasted chickpeas for extra protein and fiber.
 "This is also great with the addition of collagen or pea protein powder, for extra protein," Cording suggests.
 "Or, you could make it with bone broth to up the protein content."